SAE 841 Sintered Bronze Flanged Bushings

-SAE 841 Sintered Bronze Flange Bushings are rigid, temperature resistant and high strength bushings formed through the process of sintering, or powder metallurgy.
+SAE 841 Sintered Bronze Flanged Bearings are rigid, temperature resistant and high strength bronze bushings formed through the process of sintering, or powder metallurgy.
 Powder metallurgy uses a number of different metals including

 The process of powder